-- Make a decision about whether or not to disclose a crime or violation and participate in the community standards processes free from pressures from the University;
+Make a decision about whether or not to disclose a crime or violation and participate in a judicial or conduct process and/or criminal justice process free from pressures by the University;

-- Participate in the community standards process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard;
+Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard;

-- Be treated with dignity and to receive from the University courteous, fair, and respectful health care and counseling services;
+Be treated with dignity and to receive from the University courteous, fair, and respectful health care and counseling services, where available;

-- Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations and will be provided amnesty if community standards policies have occurred;
+Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations;

-- Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the community standards processes including during all meetings and hearings related to such process;
+Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process; and

-- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or community standards processes of the University.
+Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of the University.

 Options for Assistance Following an Incident of Sexual Misconduct